pine64/website/content/documentation/Accessories/POT.md

 ### Feature

 ```
-Base on ESP8266 Wifi Chipset
+Based on ESP8266 Wifi chipset
 Connect to Wifi AP
 On board chip antenna or U-FL connector for external antenna
 On board relay contact (TE PCJ-105D3M with 3A 275Vac Contact) with screw type terminal contact to support AC Line On/Off